sid-sethi/F3UTER/Snakemake/Gtex_analysis/README.md

 ## Depedencies

 - [miniconda](https://conda.io/miniconda.html)
-- The rest of the dependencies (snakemake R packages) are installed via conda.
+- The rest of the dependencies (snakemake and R packages) are installed via conda.

 ## Installation